Kick the Can

 “Well this sucks,” Jason muttered.

 Glancing over at the dark-haired boy, Bruce nodded.
 “Yep.”
-He paused as it silently roared, feeling it trying to dull his senses.
+Watching it silently roar, he felt it trying to dull his senses.
 “Fuck!”
-He let go of Kenny.
+Letting go of Kenny, he let himself be scared.
 “I'm gonna to lead it away.
 Tell Hank I fucking hate him for bringing me into this shit!”

 With that, Bruce took off running towards the house across the road.